Azure-Samples/azure-search-openai-demo/LoginAndAclSetup.md

 * Azure Active Directory (Azure AD) supports three types of credentials to authenticate an app using the [client credentials](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow): passwords (app secrets), certificates, and federated identity credentials.
 For a higher level of security, either [certificates](https://learn.microsoft.com/azure/active-directory/develop/howto-create-self-signed-certificate) or federated identity credentials are recommended.
 This sample currently uses an app secret for ease of provisioning.
 * Select **Certificates & secrets** in the left hand menu.
 * In the **Client secrets** section, select **New client secret**.
-  * Type a description, for example `Azure Search OpenAI Demo Key`.
+  * Type a description, for example `Azure Search OpenAI Chat Key`.
   * Select one of the available key durations.
   * The generated key value will be displayed after you select **Add**.
   * Copy the generated key value and run the following `azd` command to save this ID: `azd env set AZURE_SERVER_APP_SECRET <generated key value>`.